MCMDEV/staffprofiles/README.md

 Most well-made plugins, including LuckPerms, can handle this properly, as this scenario can actually occur naturally when two players swap usernames.
 If you're still concerned or annoyed by the warning, you can configure a username transformer.

+## Secure profiles

+When having secure profiles enabled, sending chat messages when a staff profile is active will not work.
+This can't be fixed because the plugin is essentially impersonating another account for which the client does not have the cryptographic keys.